Rutte Cautions Against Populist “Experiment” in Netherlands

 Those differences were driven home last week, when Wilders was found guilty of inciting discrimination by a panel of three judges for promising “fewer Moroccans” in the city of The Hague.
 Read more

 They should think again.
-Trump may be a kindred spirit and his triumph is a setback for the liberal consensus that nationalists across Europe and North America agitate against.
+Trump may be a kindred spirit.
+His triumph is a setback for the liberal consensus that nationalists in Europe and North America are trying to tear down.
 But he is no friend of European nations.
 Read more